scale-it/algo-builder/docs/tutorials/t-wallet.md

 Install all dependencies in your environment:<br/>
 ` yarn install` or `npm install`

 Now, run the app for local development.
-It will automatically update when there are any changes.<br/>
+It will automatically rebuild the app when the code is updated.<br/>
 `yarn run dev` or `npm run dev`

 After successfully running, your browser screen will look similar to this.